-Class teachers monitor progress: Reports are sent home twice a year to parents, which comment on progress and informs them of topics covered.
+Class teachers monitor progress: reports are sent home twice a year to parents, which comment on progress and informs of the learning covered.

 The School Profile is sent home at the end of each academic year.

 Resources

 Resource materials for the delivery of the PSHEE, British Values and Citizenship curriculum are based on the specific requirements of each group, in terms of relevance to age, ability and content.